judsonlmoore/judsonlmoore.com/_posts/blog/2017-02-21-interview-scott-holiday-rival-sons.markdown

 ---
 title: 			Enjoy the taste of crow - an interview with Scott Holiday of the Rival Sons
 date: 			2017-02-21 17:01:28 Z
 categories: 	Music
-tags: celebrity encounter
+tags: celebrity encounter, interview, music
-  - interview
-  - Music
 author: 		judsonlmoore
+description:	I caught up with Scott Holiday in Germany while on tour with Rival Sons.
+He talks of life on the road, their new album, and how the band thrives.
 excerpt: 		I caught up with Scott Holiday in Germany while on tour with Rival Sons.
 He talks of life on the road, their new album, and how the band thrives.
 layout: 		post
+image: 			../assets/images/2017/02/interview-scott-holiday-rival-sons-005.jpg

 ---